 BishopAccountability.org

-Kapoun was known as the "Polka Padre", because he and his band played polka music at mass and at churches throughout Minnesota.
+Summary of Case: Known as the "Polka Padre", Kapoun had a band that played polka music at mass and at churches throughout Minnesota.
 Kapoun is known to have sexually abused adolescent boys as early as 1966, and throughout his career.
 He was the subject of five lawsuits, in 1989 and 1995.
 Archbishop Roach is said to have known of Kapoun's sexual abuse of children in at least 1973, when he was an auxiliary bishop, but took no action.
-Kapoun wasn't removed from ministry until 1996, when a victim went public, imploring the bishop to remove him.
+Kapoun admitted to sexually abusing boys.
+He wasn't removed from ministry until 1996 when a victim went public, imploring the bishop to remove him.
+He was given early retirement in 1997, and paid a monthly amount by the archdiocese that exceeded his pension.
+In December 2013 Kapoun was known to be splitting his time between his lake front home in Cold Spring, Minnesota, and a home in Palmetto, Florida.
+He died in Florida December 10, 2020.

 Ordained: 1964